AlfredA93/meditate-with-alfred/README.md

 ------
 I found inspiration for this website from YouTube and Find What Feels Good community Yoga Teacher Adrienne at her website [Find What Feels Good](https://fwfg.com)

+The colour palette for Meditate With Alfred was intended to be peaceful and welcoming, with consistent design across all pages.
+The colours were found on on the website [mycolor](https://mycolor.space/)

+(add colours here)

 ## Testing
 ------
+- I checked the website for responsive design and performance on browsers:
+    - Chrome
+    - Firefox
+    - Brave
 ### Validator Testing
 - **HTML**
     - [W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options)